Yuzuru Hanyu: Yuzuru Hanyu Ice Story solo show series

+On January 11, 2026, the production of another solo show titled Realive was announced.
+The project was held in Sekisui Heim Super Arena on April 11–12, 2026.
+Realive is a one-off live performance that builds on the Ice Story series, bringing the programs that Hanyu has created up to now to life once again.
+This marked Hanyu's first solo production after the announcement of his maintenance period in August 2025.
+As in previous Ice Stories, Hanyu served as executive producer, with Mikiko serving as the director.

 Particular to Hanyu's Ice Story show series is that the programs are part of a cohesive narrative.
 With Hanyu's Ice Story series, a new genre of performing art and entertainment has been created, weaving live skating performances with high-level technical elements into deep stories with elaborate on-screen narration.
-The series has attracted more than 100,000 spectators in total, with all 14 solo performances being sold out by lottery.
+The series has attracted more than 200,000 spectators in total, with all 23 solo performances being sold out by lottery.
 The shows received universal acclaim in Japan and overseas, including figure skating world champions Patrick Chan and Elizaveta Tuktamysheva who praised Hanyu's remarkable athleticism and stamina, being able to skate up to 12 programs in one show.
 Japanese sportswriter Takaomi Matsubara named Hanyu's solo shows a new milestone in professional skating and, according to USC Annenberg columnist Valerie Fang, "we are witnessing the rise of a figure skating franchise."